Two-Day Nikko Itinerary

 Edo Wonderland

 Edo Wonderland is a Japanese cultural theme park near Nikko that showcases life during the Edo period (17th century) of Japan.
-At Edo Wonderland you can dress up in traditional clothing while being entertained by theater performances, and enjoy a number of Edo period experiences such as wooden boat cruises, ninja training, and a samurai swordsman experience.
-There are also a number of Edo period delicacies to enjoy at one of the three restaurants in the park.
+At Edo Wonderland you can dress up in traditional clothing while being entertained by theater performances, and enjoy several Edo period experiences such as wooden boat cruises, ninja training, and a samurai swordsman experience.
+There are also many Edo-period delicacies to enjoy at one of the three restaurants in the park.

 Hours: 9am-5pm (March 20 – November 30), 9am-4pm (December 1 – March 19), Closed Wednesdays